theArcher73/attnode-powerpack/README.md

 9V | 3M3 | 1M
 12V | 4M7 | 1M

+Attention!
+Pay attention to the peak voltage, which is higher than the nominal voltage for many batteries!

 More information can be found [here](https://www.attno.de/blog/2021-01-08).

 ![front view](https://github.com/theArcher73/powerpack/blob/main/kicad-project/img/board_front.png) *front view*